Multi-Family S8NC Project Base

 Tenant Admission and Occupancy Criteria

-Section 8 rental subsidies are provided to SHA on behalf of families that are eligible low-income families at the time of their admission by the HA to the program.
+Multi Family Section 8 rental subsidies are provided to SHA on behalf of families that are eligible low-income families at the time of their admission by the HA to the program.
 Under the Housing Act, “low income families” are defined as those families whose annual incomes do not exceed eighty percent (80%) of the median income for the area in which the project is located, adjusted for family size, as determined by HUD at least annually.

-Under the Section 8 Program, resident selection is the responsibility of the SHA, subject to compliance with the applicable income eligibility criteria and certain occupancy requirements, including those pertaining to projects designated for elderly and non-elderly disabled families.
-In addition, applicable HUD regulations restrict the availability of Section 8 assistance to citizens of the United States and noncitizens of the United States who have achieved certain eligible immigration status.
+Under the Multi Family Section 8 Program, resident selection is the responsibility of the SHA, subject to compliance with the applicable income eligibility criteria and certain occupancy requirements, including those pertaining to projects designated for elderly and non-elderly disabled families.
+In addition, applicable HUD regulations restrict the availability of Section 8 assistance to citizens of the United States and non-citizens of the United States who have achieved certain eligible immigration status.
 Project owners are prohibited from discriminating against applicants on the basis of family’s status, as well as race, sex, creed, religion, age or disability.

 Terms of Leases